Methodology

 Company selection

 Companies are selected globally across industries and size bands to provide meaningful comparison within your sector and beyond.
 Within each industry, we aim for representation across company sizes - from 50-person startups to 10,000+ enterprises.
-The final position on the map reflects the equally weighted average across all four content categories.
+The final position on the map reflects the equally weighted average across both content streams.

 Minimum threshold

-Companies must have employer narrative content - a careers page or equivalent - plus at least one additional content category to be included in the benchmark.
+Companies must have careers site content - a careers page or equivalent - to be included in the benchmark.

 Exclusion is a fairness measure, not a limitation.
-Companies without a discoverable career site presence have not published enough for a fair assessment of their employer brand communication.
+Companies without a discoverable careers site presence have not published enough for a fair assessment of their employer brand communication.

 Brand consistency

-Beyond the overall score, TalentTell measures the consistency gap between your career site and your job adverts.
+Beyond the overall score, TalentTell measures the consistency gap between your careers site and your job adverts.
 This is one of the most actionable insights in the benchmark.
+When a company has no job adverts we can compare against, the consistency gap is reported as "not assessed" rather than guessed at.

-A company with a strong, distinctive career site but generic job ads has a brand leakage problem.
+A company with a strong, distinctive careers site but generic job adverts has a brand leakage problem.
 Candidates experience the weakest content at the moment of highest intent - when they are actually considering applying.
-The career site attracted them; the job ad failed to close the deal.
+The careers site attracted them; the job advert failed to close the deal.

 We compare your employer narrative scores against your job advertisement scores across all five dimensions.
 A small gap means your employer brand carries through consistently.
-A large gap means your recruitment marketing is not living up to what your career site promises - or, occasionally, that your job ads are stronger than your career site.
-Gaps below ±5 on any single dimension are within the engine's noise band and shouldn't be over-read on their own; what matters is the pattern across dimensions and the size of the largest gaps.
+A large gap means your recruitment marketing is not living up to what your careers site promises - or, occasionally, that your job adverts are stronger than your careers site.
+We'd caution against over-reading a small gap on any single dimension - on its own it says little; what matters is the pattern across dimensions and the size of the largest gaps.

 This is where the real advice lives.
-Your career site might be great, your values page might be great, but your job ads might be what is letting the side down.
+Your careers site might be great, your values page might be great, but your job adverts might be what is letting the side down.
 Or vice versa.
 Knowing where the gap is tells you exactly where to focus.

-For every consistency-gap finding on a benchmark company, the audit data behind it captures which pages contributed to each side of the comparison and the per-category scoring underneath.
-If a finding looks wrong, we can pull the source pages and the per-category breakdown - the gap analysis is checkable against specific content, not asserted.
+For every consistency-gap finding on a benchmark company, the audit data behind it captures which pages contributed to each side of the comparison and the per-stream scoring underneath.
+If a finding looks wrong, we can pull the source pages and the per-stream breakdown - the gap analysis is checkable against specific content, not asserted.

 What this is (and what it isn't)